-LEGAL if eyes of hooks no more than 18 inches (45.72 cm) apart in baits and no more than 12 inches (30.45 cm) apart in lures.
-ILLEGAL if eyes further apart than these distances.
+LEGAL if eyes of hooks no more than 45.72 centimeters (18 inches) apart in baits and no more than 30.45 centimeters (12 inches) apart in lures.
+NOT LEGAL if eyes further apart then these distances.

-LEGAL as eyes of hooks are no less than a hook's length apart and no more than 12 inches (30.45 cm) apart, and the trailing hook does not extend more than a hook's length beyond the skirt.
+LEGAL as eyes of hooks are no less than a hooks length apart and no more than 30.45 centimeters (12 inches) apart, and the trailing hook does not extend more than a hooks length beyond the skirt.

-NOT LEGAL as the second or trailing hook extends more than the hook's length beyond skirt.
+NOT LEGAL as the second or trailing hook extends more than the hooks length beyond skirt.
 See also two hook rigs.